GoodbyeKittyy/Python-IDE/README.md

 </br>

-The vision of this IDE is to calcualte the TIME COMPLEXITY , SPACE COMPLEXITY, SIZE OF FILE, TIME TAKEN by program/code.
+The vision of this IDE is to calculate the TIME COMPLEXITY , SPACE COMPLEXITY, SIZE OF FILE, TIME TAKEN by program/code.

 </br>